Hundreds pack funeral for Roger Fortson, the Black airman killed in his home by a Florida deputy

 People lined up well before the start of the service at the New Birth Missionary Baptist Church in Stonecrest to file past the open coffin and say their goodbyes to Fortson, who was shot six times by a deputy responding to a May 3 call about a possible domestic violence situation at Fortson's apartment complex in the Florida Panhandle.
 He was 23.

-“As you can see from the sea of blue in front of me, I am not alone in my admiration of Senior Airman Fortson,” Col. Patrick Dierig told mourners.
+“As you can see from the sea of Air Force blue in front of me, I am not alone in my admiration of Senior Airman Fortson,” Col. Patrick Dierig told mourners.

-“We would like to take credit for making him great, but the truth is that he was great before he came to us,” said Dierig, the commander of the 1st Special Operations Wing at Hurlburt Air Force Base in Florida.
-“He will live in our Air Force hearts forever.”
+“We would like to take credit for making him great, but the truth is that he was great before he came to us,” said Dierig, who commands the 1st Special Operations Wing at Hurlburt Air Force Base in Florida, where Fortson was stationed.

-Fortson grew up in the Atlanta area before joining the Air Force.
+Fortson grew up in the Atlanta area before he joined the Air Force.
 He was a senior airman who served in overseas combat zones and was stationed at Hurlburt when the deputy killed him.

-His sister Raven Fortson spoke fondly of her brother, but bemoaned how his life was cut short.
+The Rev. Jamal Bryant began his eulogy with a story about how civil rights icon Medgar Evers joined the Army during World War II even though he and other Black American service members were fighting for freedoms abroad that they didn't enjoy at home.

-“I thought Roger was the coolest person in the world.
-He was supposed to have a million more accomplishments.”
+The 1963 killing of Evers, a Mississippi NAACP leader who was gunned down by a white supremacist, "showed all of America that you can wear a uniform and the uniform won't protect you, that regrettably sometimes the skin you wear is more of a magnet to opposition than the uniform that you bear," Bryant said.
+"Because in America, before people see you as a veteran, as an airman in the United States Air Force, they'll see you as a Black man."

 She also had a message for Okaloosa County Sheriff Eric Aden: “You’re going to give me justice whether you want to, Sheriff Aden, or not,” she said.

-The deputy, whose name has not been released, shot Fortson six times within moments of Fortson responding to the deputy's knocking and opening the door of his apartment while holding a handgun pointed at the ground.
+On the day he was killed, Fortson opened the door while holding a handgun pointed toward the floor, according to the deputy's body camera footage.
+The deputy shouted, "Step back!" and then shot Fortson six times.
+Only afterward did he shout, "Drop the gun!
+Drop the gun!"
+The deputy then called paramedics on his radio.

-Sheriff’s officials say the deputy acted in self-defense while responding to a call about a possible domestic disturbance in progress at the apartment complex.
+Fortson's family and Crump argue that the shooting was completely unjustified and that the deputy had gone to the wrong apartment while responding to a call about a possible domestic disturbance in progress at the apartment complex.
+Fortson was home alone and talking to his girlfriend on FaceTime when he grabbed his gun because he heard someone outside his unit, Crump has said.

-The Fortson family and Crump, though, argue that the shooting was completely unjustified, saying Roger Fortson was home alone at the time FaceTiming with his girlfriend and that the deputy had gone to the wrong unit.
+The deputy, whose name has not been released, shot Fortson within moments of the airman responding to the deputy's knocking and opening his door.
+Sheriff's officials say the deputy acted in self-defense.

 Two weeks after the shooting, the sheriff has yet to release an incident report, any 911 records or the officer’s identity, despite requests for the information under Florida’s open records act.